Doorsteps: New Beginnings

 Doorsteps originally came under Viva’s remit with the shared understanding that transformation does not happen in isolation.
 Alongside direct youth and early years work, Doorsteps established a robust network architecture to provide support to practitioners.

 • The 612 Prayer Group, launched in 2020, has become a weekly online space for prayer and encouragement.
-It also helped to launch Safe Families in Oxford in 2024.
+It also helped to launch Safe Families and Babies Matter in Oxford in 2024.

 • Passion for Possibilities has created reflective spaces for women professionals across education, youth work, health and early years.